-Self-match prevention is an optional functionality, which allows a business unit to prevent that certain own orders of the same instrument match against each other.
-Self-match prevention is supported during continuous trading, but not in any matches in an auction or order book uncrossing.
-Self-match prevention is not supported for synthetic matching, i.e. it does not prevent matches between orders of different instruments as described in chapters 13.3 and 17.4.2.
+The self-match prevention of type A is an optional functionality, which allows a business unit to prevent that certain own orders of the same instrument match against each other.
+It is supported at order entry or modification during continuous trading, but not in any matches in an auction or order book uncrossing.
+It is also supported in the context of synthetic matching, but not for orders of different instruments; see chapters 13.3 and 17.5.2.

-When an incoming order (in the extended sense as defined in chapter 7.1) and a book order would match against each other, T7 checks whether they are owned by the same business unit and whether they carry the same user supplied cross ID.
+When an incoming order ("incoming" in the extended sense as defined in chapter 7.1.4) and a book order could match against each other in the current trading phase, T7 checks whether they are owned by the same business unit and whether they carry the same optional, user supplied Cross ID.
 If that is the case, the match between the two orders is prevented and the quantity, which would have matched, is removed from the order quantity, for both the incoming order and the book order.
 For a book order that would have partially matched, the total order quantity is reduced by the quantity that would have matched, and the remainder remains on the book.
 A book order that would have fully matched is deleted.